Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Remote Session Environment

-5. If the UDP functionality is necessary, enable the RDP Transport policy, and then set the value to Use both TCP and UDP.
-The setting for
+5. If the UDP functionality is required, enable the RDP Transport policy, and then set the value to Use both TCP and UDP.
+The setting for the RDP Transport policy is under the following node:

 Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Connections